vmario89/Attraccess/docs/developer/plugins.md

 ## Backend Plugin Development

-The backend part of a plugin extends the Attraccess API using [NestJS](https://nestjs.com/) dynamic modules.
+The backend part of a plugin extends the FabAccess API using [NestJS](https://nestjs.com/) dynamic modules.

 ### Creating a Backend Plugin